There are only a finite number of excluded minors for the class of bicircular matroids: Finding

 In cases (1) and (2) there is a cycle $C$ in $G-v$ (resp.\ in $G-\{u,v\}$, where $u$ is the rotation vertex when $G-x$ is type 2).
 If $|C| \geq 5$, we may choose $a', b', c'$ as required from the edges of $C$.
 If $|C| \leq 4$, then because $G$ has at least 7 vertices, we can choose $a'$ from among the edges of $C$, $b'$ from among those edges incident to a vertex in $C$ that do not have $v$ as an end, and $c'$ from the set of edges incident to $v$ that are not incident to a vertex in $C$ nor an end of $b$.
 Our rank and connectivity assumptions guarantee that such edges exist.

-In the remaining cases, all edges in $G-v$ are in $S$, and $G-v$ consists of a tree, after possibly removing some edge or edges that we wish to preserve in $G/X'$ in order to ensure that $G/X'$ remains type 3; namely, an edge in a parallel pair incident to the vertex of rotation when $G \del a$ is type 2, loops not incident to $v$, or an edge from a parallel pair.
+In the remaining cases, all {non-loop} edges in $G-v$ are in $S$, and $G-v$ consists of a tree, after possibly removing some edge or edges that we wish to preserve in $G/X'$ in order to ensure that $G/X'$ remains type 3; namely, an edge in a parallel pair incident to the vertex of rotation when $G \del a$ is type 2, loops not incident to $v$, or an edge from a parallel pair.
 It is easy to see that in each case we can find a triple $a',b',c'$ in this tree, as desired. \end{proof}

-\begin{lem} Let $N$ be an excluded minor for the class of bicircular matroids, of rank at least seven.
+\begin{lem} Let $N$ be an excluded minor for the class of bicircular matroids, of rank at least {nine}.
 Let $e \in E(N)$ and assume that $G$ is a 2-connected type 3 representation for $N \del e$.
-Then there are edges $a,b,c \in E(G)$ spanning at least five vertices such that for every subset $Z \subseteq \{a,b,c\}$, $G/Z$ remains 2-connected and type 3. \end{lem}
+Then there are {non-loop} edges $a,b,c \in E(G)$ spanning at least five vertices such that for every subset $Z \subseteq \{a,b,c\}$, $G/Z$ remains 2-connected and type 3. \end{lem}

-\begin{proof} Let $S$ be the set of contractable edges of $G$.
+\begin{proof} Let $S$ be the set of contractible edges of $G$.
 If $G[S]$ has a matching $\{a,b,c\}$ of size 3, then by Proposition \ref{sax}, $G/Z$ is 2-connected for every $Z \subseteq \{a,b,c\}$.
 If $G/Z$ remains type 3 for every $Z \subseteq \{a,b,c\}$, we are done.
 Otherwise, by Proposition \ref{baritone}, there are three edges $a',b',c'$ as desired, and we are done.